valeIT/valeIT.github.io/_posts/2012-04-01-web-browser-battle-part-3.markdown

 #### The Comeback of Internet Explorer

 Surprisingly, after years of decline Internet Explorer usage raised last month.
 This is not to be considered a comeback though, it's demise is almost certain.
-Sure, it's still widely use (way more than it should be in my opinion), but it's usage - with its ups and down is going to continue its decline.
+Sure, it's still widely used (way more than it should be in my opinion), but it's usage - with its ups and down is going to continue its decline.

 [More Info @ The Verge][0]